Protected Shoreland

 Managing vegetation and development in proximity to public waters.

-The Shoreland Water Quality Protection Act (RSA 483-B) and its associated rules, Env-Wq 1400, establish a “protected shoreland.”
-The protected shoreland is an area close to public waters within which vegetation removal, excavation, fill, and development is regulated.
-Within the protected shoreland, excavation, fill and construction typically require a shoreland permit.
-However, if development occurs within the bank of a waterbody, a wetland permit may be required instead of a shoreland permit.
+The Shoreland Water Quality Protection Act (RSA 483-B) and its associated rules, Env-Wq 1400, establish a protected shoreland close to public waters.
+Within this area, vegetation removal, excavation, fill, and development are regulated.

-Changes to the rules regulating accessory structures, such as beaches, patios, sheds, etc., within the protected shoreland were adopted on December 15, 2019.
-These rules regulate the construction, modification, and expansion of these structures close to public waters.
+Updated state rules regulating "accessory structures" (such as beaches, patios, sheds, etc.) within the protected shoreland were adopted on December 15, 2019.
+They regulate the construction, modification, and expansion of these structures close to public waters.

 Work on non-tidal beaches requires permits